Drowning Treatment & Management

 • No evidence of inadequate oxygenation (by ABG analysis and pulse oximetry)

-Admit patients who require intubation and mechanical ventilation to the intensive care unit.
-Varying degrees of neurologic as well as pulmonary insults typically complicate their course.
+Admit patients who require intubation and mechanical ventilation to the ICU.
+Varying degrees of neurologic as well as pulmonary insults typically complicate their courses.
 Pulmonary hypertension may result from the release of inflammatory mediators, increasing right ventricular afterload, and decreasing left ventricular preload and pulmonary perfusion.
 Newer ventilatory modes, including airway pressure release ventilation and high frequency oscillatory ventilation can decrease the risk of ventilator-associated lung injury (VALI).
+The general ventilator management strategy strives to limit peak pressures to 25 torr, tidal volumes 6-8 mL/kg, fraction of inspired oxygen < 0.6, and optimizing PEEP to improve oxygenation.
+Use of permissive hypercapnia to decrease barotrauma in many patients with ARDS may not be appropriate in this setting of hypoxic ischemic CNS injury.
+The elevation in PCO2 may adversely affect intracranial pressure.
+High levels of PEEP may be transmitted to the intracranial space and further increase intracranial pressure and additionally decrease cerebral venous return.

 The extent of invasive monitoring needed (eg, arterial catheter, pulmonary artery catheter, central venous pressure catheter) is determined by the degree of hemodynamic or respiratory instability and the presence of renal failure.